pyroscope/pyrocore/docs/usage-cli-tools.rst

 in any rTorrent view for further inspection, list them to the console using flexible output formatting, or perform some management action like starting and stopping torrents.
-See also :ref:`RtXmlRpcExamples` for sending single commands to rTorrent.
+:ref:`RtXmlRpcExamples` show examples for sending commands that don't target a specific item.

 For example, the command ``rtcontrol up=+0 up=-10k`` will list all torrents that are currently uploading any data, but at a rate of below